-The Peacock Theatre is well connected to Sadler’s Well, London’s first address for dance and ballet – the works of Jacop Ahlbom tick so many boxes that showing it here for the Mime Festival is quite logical.
-It does not matter that Lebensraum has singing, that it is neither beret mine nor classic contemporary dance and it does not matter that most of audience (including me) have not seen Buster Keaton’s The Scarecrow on which the play is based.
-1920 this silent film was shot.
+The Peacock Theatre is well connected to Sadler’s Well, London’s first address for dance and ballet – the works of Jakop Ahlbom tick so many boxes that showing it here for the Mime Festival is quite logical.
+It does not matter that Lebensraum has singing, that it is neither beret mine nor classic contemporary dance and it does not matter that most of audience (including me) have not seen Buster Keaton’s 1920 silent film The Scarecrow on which the play is based.

-Tickets for the second row in the stalls (B8 and B9) were well-spent 22 GBP, booked through Sadler’s Well booking website: www.sadlerswells.com
+Tickets for the second row in the stalls (B8 and B9) were 22 GBP via sadlerswells.com